sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

       }

 ## Discovery
-Client SHOULD use OpenID Provider discovery to avoid manual configuration and risk of mistakes Clients and protected resources SHOULD cache OpenID Provider metadata once an OpenID Provider has been discovered and used by the Client.
+Client SHOULD use OpenID Provider discovery to avoid manual configuration and risk of mistakes.

+Clients and protected resources SHOULD cache OpenID Provider metadata once an OpenID Provider has been discovered and used by the Client.